Toble007/Blue-Tarps/README.md

 DS 6030 final project - UVA

 This is my final project for DS 6030 Statistical Learning.
+I used R markdown.

 The hold out data is zipped and the final results are shown in my pdf/html report.